Cycling from beertown Budweis to medieval capital Prague

 You will cycle through the bohemian nature to the world famous Konopiste castle, where Ferdinand d´Este lived.
 He was successor of the throne of the Austria-Hungary monarchy before he was killed in Sarajevo which resulted in the start of the First World War.
 There are over 300.000 hunting trophies in the castle.

+On the last day, you cycle along the Berounka and Vltava rivers on a wonderfully quiet and flat route to your last hotel in Prague, in the beautifully intact capital with its many historic districts.
 You will feel tempted to stay and have a look at every building, street, and corner in Prague.
 Prague has been called the nicest city on the planet, and has the nicknames "Golden Prague", "Crown of the World" and "Dream made out of stone" for a reason.
 A wonderful end of a week full of cycling and visiting exiting places.
 This city requires a lot of time!
 Your hotel is near public transportation, better leave your bicycle in the hotel.

 Of course you can book some extra nights in Budweis or Prague.
 It is easily arranged in the booking formular.

-Level: 2 of 5
+Level: 3 of 5

-Total length of the tour: 235 km / 146 miles
+Total length of the tour: 315 km / 196 miles

 Price | per person |